 When you call, tell the truth about what happened, and number two, don't expect that your case can just be resolved.
 This is not an information booth where you can plug in some facts and get all the answers.

-Please give me the information you have, retain me, and figure out what prosecutor to talk to, what to do, and what moves are next.
-We may not have all of the pieces of the puzzle at that very moment.
+Please give me the information you have, retain me, and figure out what prosecutor to talk to, what to do, and what moves to take next.
+We may not have all of the pieces of the puzzle at that moment.

 Contact a Defense Lawyer for Help

 You can't solve the problem over the phone.
-I can certainly give you advice on what to do, and I can give you an idea of what you're probably facing having done this for 26 years.
+However, I can certainly give you advice on what to do and give you an idea of what you're probably facing, having done this for 26 years.

-Also, a lot of people just want to play the wait-and-see game.
-They bury their head in the sand and take care of them themselves, which usually ends up being a disaster.
+Also, many people just want to play the wait-and-see game.
+They bury their heads in the sand and take care of themselves, which usually ends up being a disaster.

 They end up getting arrested at their home in front of their neighbors or at work.
 Suppose you're truly being investigated for sexual assault, and someone's claiming that you did something wrong.
 In that case, you need to get a criminal defense attorney on the case immediately to see if we can mitigate the charges.